-Spiral Heat Exchanger CFD, A Fluent Tutorial to Heat Transfer Coefficient
+Spiral Heat Exchanger CFD Simulation: Calculating Heat Transfer Coefficient in Fluent

-Spiral Heat Exchanger CFD, A Fluent Tutorial to Heat Transfer Coefficient
+Spiral Heat Exchanger CFD Simulation: Calculating Heat Transfer Coefficient in Fluent

 - Upon ordering this product, you will be provided with a geometry file, a mesh file, and an in-depth Training Video that offers a step-by-step training on the simulation process.